Cleared Traditional

 Risk

 K202215 is an FDA 510(k) clearance for the cobas BKV, cobas EBV/BKV Control Kit, cobas Buffer Negative Control Kit.
-This device is classified as a Nucleic Acid Amplification Test For The Quantitation Of Bk Virus (bk) Dna (Class II - Special Controls, product code QMI).
+Classified as Nucleic Acid Amplification Test For The Quantitation Of Bk Virus (bk) Dna (product code QMI), Class II - Special Controls.

 Submitted by Roche Molecular Systems, Inc. (Pleasanton, US).
-The FDA issued a Cleared decision on September 2, 2020, 27 days after receiving the submission on August 6, 2020.
+The FDA issued a Cleared decision on September 2, 2020 after a review of 27 days - a notably fast clearance cycle.

 Submission Details